 Contrary to these principles, the district court effectively insisted on historical twins for California's safety requirements.
-See 1-ER-15-21.
-For example, in discussing whether modern and historical regulations are "comparably justified," 142 S. Ct at 2133, the court reasoned that historical firearm inspection laws aimed to protect the safety of the user, whereas the CLI and MDM requirements aimed to prevent harm to others.
-1-ER-17.
-That is not even correct-the modern safety requirements protect the user as well, see State Br.
-37; 6-ER-1264-66-but even if it were, Bruen's analysis does not ask whether modern and historical laws are identically justified, only whether they are comparably justified.
+See 1-ER-23-26.
+For example, in discussing whether modern and historical regulations are "comparably justified," 142 S. Ct at 2133, the court reasoned that certain historical laws "regulated the storage of gunpowder and loaded firearms with gun powder for fire-safety reasons, not gun-operation safety reasons."
+1-ER-25.
+That is a distinction without a relevant difference, given that both historical and modern laws aim to "prevent accidental and premature ignition," State Br.
+37. But more importantly, Bruen's analysis does not ask whether modern and historical laws are identically justified, only whether they are comparably justified.
 142 S. Ct at 2133.
-It is more than enough that the CLI and MDM requirements, like historical firearm inspection and gunpowder storage laws, aim to protect the public from accidental injury and death.
-Likewise, the microstamping requirement, which seeks to trace the misuse of firearms in criminal activity, is "comparably justified" to historical laws regulating the trade in firearms, requiring the inspection and marking of gunpowder, prohibiting the unlicensed manufacture and transportation of gunpowder, and requiring the proving and marking of gun barrels.
+It is more than enough that the CLI and MDM requirements, like historical firearm and gunpowder storage laws, aim to protect the public from accidental injury and death.
+Likewise, the microstamping requirement, which seeks to trace the misuse of firearms in criminal activity, is comparable to historical laws regulating the trade in firearms, requiring the inspection and marking of gunpowder, prohibiting the unlicensed manufacture and transportation of gunpowder, and requiring the proving and marking of gun barrels.
 See State Br.
-4042; see also Teixeira, 873 F.3d at 685; United States v.
+43-45; see also Teixeira, 873 F.3d at 685; United States v.
 Holton, No. 3:21-cr-00482, 2022 WL 16701935, at \5 (N.D.
 Tex.
 Nov.
 3, 2022); Opening Br. for the U.S. at 21-26, United States v.
 Price, No. 22-4609 (4th Cir.
 Dec.
 15, 2022), Dkt.
-10.
+10. The roster removal requirement simply serves to help implement these other safety requirements, and is similarly part of a long historical tradition of state regulation of the firearms trade.
+See State Br.
+46-48.

 The district court also downplayed the burdens of historical laws while vastly overstating the burdens of California's requirements.
-See 1-ER-17-21.
+See 1-ER-23, 25-26.
 As this Court has already recognized, "[t]he CLI, MDM, and microstamping requirements place almost no burden on the physical exercise of Second Amendment rights."
 Pena, 898 F.3d at 978.
 That remains true today.
 Plaintiffs here, as in Pena, "are able to buy an operable handgun suitable for self-defense-just not the exact gun they want."
 Id.
-If it reaches the historical analysis, this Court should therefore reaffirm its prior conclusion that California's law imposes minimal burdens on the right to self-defense, and further hold that those burdens are comparable to (if not lesser than)
+If it reaches the historical analysis, this Court should therefore reaffirm its prior conclusion that California's law imposes minimal burdens on the right to self-defense, and further hold that those burdens are comparable to (if not lesser than) those imposed by historical laws, and the laws are